naveedishaque/pedion-bioinformatics-workshop/alignment.md

 - If an important metric fails, then access to the sample is locked.
 This regulated in the "QC Status column".
      - a locked sample can be unlocked via OTP - you would click on the "failed" sample, and report a reason for unblocking it.

+### Not covered
+- the alignment workflow also performs exome, ATAC, ChIPseq, methylation seq alignment... but not discussed in this course

 # Tasks

 1. Go to the OTP website and look at the overview of the RNAseq QC for your project (if available, otherwise WGS)